 Proceed with this step only if you’ve tried the earlier methods or you’re conversant with the Windows registry.

-- Press the Windows + R, type ‘regedit’ and then hit Enter.
+- Press the Windows + R, type ‘regedit’ to open the registry editor and then hit Enter.

 - Restart your computer.
-The config entry will automatically reconstructed during a reboot.
+The config entry will automatically be reconstructed during a reboot.

 If you don’t see Config, ignore this method because it is for those who have their settings customized manually or by a third party program.